Anthonypaige/investnurenergy/src/content/post/guide-to-inflation-reduction-act.md

 Water heating accounts for approximately 20% of household energy consumption.
 Under 25C, various options are covered:

-- Heat Pump Water Heaters: Efficient retrofit upgrades eligible for a 30% tax credit, capped at $2,000.
+- **Heat Pump Water Heaters**: Efficient retrofit upgrades eligible for a 30% tax credit, capped at $2,000.
 Additional state rebates may apply.
-- Tankless Water Heaters and Boilers: Energy Star Certified, eligible for a 30% tax credit up to $600.
+- **Tankless Water Heaters**: Energy Star Certified, eligible for a 30% tax credit up to $600.

 #### **Weatherization**